Periodic Interest Rate: Meaning

 - This interest rate helps in the easy computation of interest rates realized or charged for a particular compounding period.
-Credit Cards uses this concept in a very effective manner.
+Credit Cards use this concept in a very effective manner.

-- This interest rate is also very useful when the lending or investments are made for a duration of less than a year.
-In such a situation, this interest rate helps in easy computation and realization of returns or repayments.
+- This interest rate is also very useful when the lending or investments are made for a duration of less than a year, which helps in easy computation and realization of returns or repayments in such a situation.

-- This interest rate helps the investor or the borrower to compare various financial instruments, for getting better results.
+- This interest rate helps the investor or the borrower to compare various financial instruments to get better results.

 - It considers the compounding effect on the loan or investment and also comes up with an effective annual interest rate.

-- If the interests or profits accrued are not realized and are reinvested then it has a capacity to give higher long-term returns on the investments.
+- If the interests or profits accrued are not realized and are reinvested, then it has the capacity to give higher long-term returns on the investments.
 These advantages are non-exhaustive in nature.